kort1k/ieee_ml/README.md

 you must prepare the laptop with the setup in advance before the workshop based on the following instructions.****

+5. Lot of attendeed have this qustion: I purchased a two-day ticket and it mentions Workshops 1 and 2.
+However, the ticket mentions only 1 day(either 9/24 or 9/25).
+Is the ticket valid for both days?

+Sorry for the confusion-it has to do with how eventbrite handles multi-day events.
+Yes, the 2-day ticket is valid for both the days.

 B. WiFi and Power Sockets